simonmichael/hledger/hledger/hledger.m4.md

 ### amount field

-Amount setting can get a bit complex, because of the many possibilities; in addition to this section, please also see the tips beginning at ["Working with CSV > Setting amounts"](#setting-amounts) , below.

-Assigning to `amount` is sufficient for simple transactions, but there are four field name variants you can use depending on the situation.
-Note, it's usually best to use only one of these variants, rather than mixing them (and remember that naming a CSV field "amount" in a `fields` list counts as an assignment to `amount`; if you don't want that, call it something else, like "amount_").
+Amount setting can get a bit complex.
+Assigning to `amount` is sufficient for simple transactions, but there are four field name variants you can use for different situations:

-Here are the hledger field names for setting amounts:

-- **"`amountN`" sets a specific posting amount from one CSV field or value.**\
+- **`amountN` sets a specific posting's amount from one CSV field or arbitrary value.**\
-  Assigning to `amountN` sets the amount of the Nth posting, and causes that posting to be generated.
+  Assigning to `amountN` sets the amount of the Nth posting - and also causes that posting to be generated.
   N is most often 1 or 2 but can go up to 99, potentially generating a 99-posting transaction.
-  Posting numbers don't have to be consecutive; with conditional rules, higher posting numbers can sometimes be helpful to ensure a certain ordering of postings.
+  Posting numbers don't have to be consecutive; higher posting numbers can sometimes be useful with conditional rules, to ensure a certain ordering of postings.

-- **"`amountN-in/-out`" sets a specific posting amount from two CSV fields.**\
+- **`amountN-in/-out` sets a specific posting's amount from two CSV fields.**\
-  When the amount must be obtained from two CSV fields (eg, fields named "Debit"/"Credit", "Deposit"/"Withdrawal", "Money In"/"Money Out", etc.), `amountN-in` and `amountN-out` can be used instead.
+  When the amount must be obtained from two CSV fields ("Debit"/"Credit", "Deposit"/"Withdrawal", "Money In"/"Money Out" or similar), assign those to `amountN-in` and `amountN-out` respectively.
+Or possibly the other way round, depending on signs.
 Note:

+  - Use either (1) `amountN`, or (2) `amountN-in`/`-out`.
+Don't mix 1 and 2 in the same rules file.
-  - `amountN-in` and `amountN-out` must be used together, as a pair.
+  - `amountN-in` and `amountN-out` are always used together, as a pair.
-  - They transform two CSV fields in the current CSV record into a single amount for the Nth posting.
-  - (They do *not* generate two separate postings.)
+  - They transform two CSV fields from the current CSV record into a single amount for the Nth posting.
+(They do not generate two separate postings.)
   - hledger requires that in each record, at least one of the two CSV fields contains a zero amount or is empty.
   - hledger assumes both CSV fields contain unsigned numbers, and will automatically negate the -out value.
   - This won't work for every two-amount-field situation; if you need more flexibility, use an `if` rule (see "Setting amounts" below).

+The other variants are older legacy syntax, but still convenient sometimes, for simple transactions:

-- **"`amount`" sets posting 1 and 2 amounts from one CSV field or value.**\
+- **`amount` sets posting 1 and 2's amounts from one CSV field or value.**\
-  `amount`, with no posting number specified, is an older legacy syntax, but it can still be convenient sometimes:
+  Assigning to `amount`, with no posting number,

-  - It sets both posting 1's amount and posting 2's amount at the same time.
+  - sets posting 1's amount (like `amount1`)
-  - Posting 2's amount will be negated, and also will be converted to cost if it has a [cost price](#costs).
+  - sets posting 2's amount to the same amount but with opposite sign, and also converted to cost if it has a [cost price](#costs)
-  - If the more precise `amount1` and/or `amount2` rules are also used, they will take precedence, overriding what `amount` does.
-(This allows incrementally migrating old rules files.)
+  - can be overridden by `amount1` and/or `amount2` assignments.
+(This helps with incremental migration of old rules files to the newer syntax.)

-- **"`amount-in/-out`" sets posting 1 and 2 amounts from two CSV fields.**\
+- **`amount-in/-out` sets posting 1 and 2's amounts from two CSV fields.**\
-  `amount-in` and `amount-out`, with no posting numbers, are another legacy syntax, analogous to `amount`.
-They are to `amount` as `amountN-in`/`amountN-out` are to `amountN`.
+  `amount-in` and `amount-out`, with no posting numbers, do the same when there are two CSV fields.
+(They are to `amount` as `amountN-in`/`amountN-out` are to `amountN`.)

+It's usually best to use only one of these variants, rather than mixing them.
+(And remember that naming a CSV field "amount" in a `fields` list counts as an assignment to `amount`; if you don't want that, call it something else, like "amount_".)

+In addition to this section, please also see the tips beginning at ["Working with CSV > Setting amounts"](#setting-amounts)  below.

 ### currency field